benmarwick/ctv-archaeology/Archaeology.md

 #### Paleoenvironmental Proxies

+- `r pkg("rpaleoclim")` provides a simple interface for downloading [PaleoClim](http://www.paleoclim.org/) data in R, with support for caching and filtering retrieved data by period, resolution, and geographic extent.
+- `r pkg("shoredate")` offers methods to shoreline date coastal sites based on their present-day elevation and the trajectory of past relative sea-level change.
 - `r pkg("tidypaleo")` provides a set of functions for age-depth model management, stratigraphic visualization, and common statistical transformations.
-- `r pkg("shoredate")` offers methods to shoreline date coastal sites based on their present-day elevation and the trajectory of past relative sea-level change.

 #### Archaeological Time Series